Skip To Main Content

 Registration Changes for Summer 2026:

-- All required paperwork, including the release waiver and health history, is now built directly into the registration process and must be completed before payment can be submitted and registration completed.
+• Required waiver now built directly into the process and must be completed before payment can be submitted and registration completed.

 Thank you for your understanding as we implement these changes.
 We appreciate your cooperation and look forward to a great camp!